hallard/WeMos-TIC/README.md

 I strongly suggest using amazing [Tasmota](https://tasmota.github.io/docs/) firmware.

-Please check Teleinfo official tasmota [documentation](https://tasmota.github.io/docs/Teleinfo/) so see how to configure your device depending on smart mater and what options you need.
+Please check Teleinfo official tasmota [documentation](https://tasmota.github.io/docs/Teleinfo/) so see how to configure your device depending on smartmeter type and what options you need.

 ### Unofficial builds

+Teleinfo is not member of official Tasmota builds.
+So you need to build your own with `USE_TELEINFO` define.
-Tasmota team now provide unofficial build that follow developement branch, this mean you always have an up to date build with latest code available.
-Of course we added Teleinfo (ESP8266 and ESP32) builds in this process.
+But Tasmota team agreed it's not simple to build for end users, and they now provide unofficial build that follow developement branch, this mean you always have an up to date build with latest code available.
+Of course we added Teleinfo (ESP8266 and ESP32) builds in this unofficial build process so you have nothing to install and compile/link (building).
+You can't go easier.

-And as a cherry on the cake, easy flasher tools (web version and executable one) will present these firmware so you are able to flash teleinfo firmware in less than 1 minute.
+And as a cherry on the cake, easy flasher tools (web version and executable one) will present Teleinfo firmware so you are able to flash teleinfo firmware in less than 1 minute.
 You can check detail [here](https://github.com/Jason2866/Tasmota-specials) but here how to do that.

 - Launch [Web Flasher here](https://jason2866.github.io/Tasmota-specials/)
 - Select Teleinfo (flash will auto detect if you need ESP8266 or ESP32 and will flash the correct one)